VisionSpring Is Making the Wonder of Clear Vision Possible for Everyone

 Studies confirm what we instinctively know to be true.
 Eyeglasses increase productivity, sustain income earning potential, enhance learning, and make people safer on the roads and in their homes.

 With eyeglasses, people can see well and do well.

-the ability of working age adults to maintain their productivity and earn an income.
-Eyeglasses improve productivity up to 32%; and increase monthly income by 18-20%.
+Transform the ability of working age adults to maintain their productivity and earn an income, improving productivity up to 32%; and increase monthly income by 18-20%.

-the trajectory of a child’s life, dramatically increasing a student’s ability to succeed in school.
-Eyeglasses boost learning outcomes equivalent to an additional one-third and up to a full year of schooling.
+Change the trajectory of a child’s life, dramatically increasing a student’s ability to succeed in school — boost learning outcomes equivalent to an additional one-third and up to a full year of schooling.

-deadly traffic accidents, making it possible for drivers to see clearly and avoid hazards.
 Eyeglasses make roads safer, as 60% of traffic accidents can be attributed to impaired vision.
+Reduce deadly traffic accidents, making it possible for drivers to see clearly and avoid hazards.

 ..if you struggled to see your work, the blackboard, your phone, hazards on the road, a ballot, even the faces of your loved ones.
 Maybe you are reading this with glasses right now (…or contacts, or Lasik correction).
 What would your life be like without them?
 If you don’t wear glasses, just imagine your company or community if 80% of people who need glasses didn’t have them.
 Now imagine whole industries, states and nations this way.

 This is the experience of billions of people, the majority of whom live on less than $4 a day.
 They are charting a path out of poverty, caring for families, and driving their local and national economies encumbered by uncorrected blurry vision.
 The cost of is not just born by individuals.